 - Increased appetite

-- Altered senses of smell, sight and hearing
+- Altered senses of smell, sight, and hearing

-Side Effects of CBD and THC
+What Are the Side Effects of CBD and THC?

 CBD side effects are minimal to non-existent.
 Research suggests that CBD side effects are likely to result from drug interactions between CBD and other medications and involve